 With Server 2008 & 2008 R2, you can also configure your DNS server to forward queries according to specific domain names using conditional forwarders.

 By using a forwarder, you can manage name resolution for names outside your network, such as hostnames on the Internet, which can improve the efficiency of name resolution for the computers in your network by taking advantage of the cache that is stored on the target DNS systems.

-Membership in the Administrators group, DNS Admins, or other group with enough permissions, is the required to
+Membership in the Administrators group, DNS Admins, or another group with enough permissions, is required to complete this procedure.

 - Open DNS Manager.